nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/17_Constructing_Class_Diagrams/README.md

 	Figure 3.38 Class diagram of passenger services

-This shows that the lists have the same structure (see also Generalization, Specialization, and Heredity):
+This shows that the lists have the same structure (see also <b>Generalization, Specialization, and Heredity</b>):

 ![Generalization](images/Generalization.jpg)